VIDEO: Vintage-style plane up-ended at Langley Regional Airport - Maple Ridge News

 The incident took place at low speed.
 It’s been reported to the Transportation Safety Board of Canada as a minor damage accident.

+“We’re not deploying but waiting for some final information from the operator,” Krepski added

+The TSB looks at an incident, the severity, the number of people involved and other factors in determining which warrant an in-person response and the extent of investigation.

-The propellor will have to be replaced, and the entire aircraft will need a thorough inspection, Arnold said.
+The propeller will have to be replaced, and the entire aircraft will need a thorough inspection, Arnold said.

 “As accidents go, this was pretty minor,” he said.